Its meaning and impact

 Talking about a strong person means physical and muscular strength.
 I’m strong if I can lift that rock, or I can move that pile of rocks, or I can move rocks all day.
 But how about if a smell is strong?
 Or if a taste is strong, such as a strong cup of coffee?
 Suppose I have a strong desire for a glass of juice or a strong like for blueberries or a strong aversion to eggplant?
 A global definition for “Strong” is as an intensity and abundance of whatever you are describing, such as having a strong lust for life or strong love for your family.

-What is strong when talking about the StrongPosture® model and exercise protocols?
+What is strong when talking about the StrongPosture® model and Motor Control Exercise protocols?

 The StrongPosture® model describes three elements of posture – Balance, Alignment and Motion.
 Strong Posture means each of these elements is strong.